iCliniq Logo

 Welcome back to icliniq.com.

-You can have a rectal infection (infectious proctitis) and this can cause a recurrent rapid bowel movement.
-This is the cause for you to have bleeding and can cause the formation of anal fissure.
-Please do stool tests for ova parasites, calprotectin, complete blood count, blood IHA (indirect hemagglutination) titer for E. histolytica (entamoeba histolytica).
 I consider giving you antibiotics after seeing the results.
 For now, conservative treatment can be done.
-You can take Isabgol husk two tablespoons daily and apply Diltiazem gel in the anal canal through the nozzle.
-Get the above tests to understand the reason behind the altered bowel movements.
+You can take 2 tablespoons of Isabgol husk daily and apply Diltiazem gel into the anal canal using the nozzle.
+Get the above tests to determine the cause of the altered bowel movements.

 Patient's Query

-I did a stool test for parasites along with another stool test for blood.
+I had a stool test for parasites and another for blood.
 The results were negative.
-When I had bleeding and pain, I had a strong smell, not as a stool smell but a few years ago I had a fungal infection in other areas.
-Now, the bleeding is less but still, I have blood and the strange smell is gone.
-But the stool is not normal like before and saw something red on the piece of the stool.
+When I had bleeding and pain, I had a strong smell, not as a stool smell, but a few years ago, I had a fungal infection in other areas.
+Now, the bleeding is less, but still, I have blood, and the strange smell is gone.
+But the stool is not normal like before, and I saw something red in a piece of it.

 Answered by Dr. Ajeet Kumar